afeld/computing-in-context/project_3.md

 ## Submission

-Instead of submitting via Gradescope, you will be submitting the URL to your project site.
+Instead of submitting the notebook, you'll be submitting the URL to your [project site](#project-site).